-Every year, a new panel of judges in the fields of design and marketing select the winning poster for the annual Chicago Latino Film Festival.
+Every year, the International Latino Cultural Center of Chicago selects the winning poster for the annual Chicago Latino Film Festival.

-The selected poster becomes the face of the Festival, as it will be on the cover of half-a-million newsprint programs, invitations, program books, electronic ads, t-shirts and more.
+The selected poster becomes the face of the Festival, as it will be on the official trailer, program book, invitations, electronic ads, t-shirts, and more.

 THE 38TH POSTER CONTEST WILL BE OPEN ONLY TO THE PREVIOUS WINNERS OF THE LAST FIVE YEARS.